wyssard/Particle_in_a_Box/Notebooks/demo.md

 ```

 It is important to keep in mind, that these functions are only the projections onto the respective spaces but not the probability distributions.
-The latter functions take as arguments a continuous value of position (that is, of momentum respectively) and the time:
+The latter functions take as arguments a continuous value of position (that is, of momentum respectively) and time:

 ```python